juliensees/TryHackMe-Cyber101/networking_core_protocols.md

    - CNAME Record: The CNAME (Canonical Name) record maps a domain name to another domain name.
 For example, www.example.com can be mapped
               to example.com or even to example.org.
    - MX Record: The MX (Mail Exchange) record specifies the mail server responsible for handling emails for a domain.

+- HTTP(S)

+    - GET retrieves data from a server, such as an HTML file or an image.
+    - POST allows us to submit new data to the server, such as submitting a form or uploading a file.
+    - PUT is used to create a new resource on the server and to update and overwrite existing information.
+    - DELETE, as the name suggests, is used to delete a specified file or resource on the server.

+- HTTP and HTTPS commonly use TCP ports 80 and 443, respectively, and less commonly other ports such as 8080 and 8443.